MPI-BGC-Functional-Biogeography/rtry/README.md

 **GitHub Repository**

-As mentioned before, the TRY R project is an open-source project that can be found on the MPI-BGC-Functional-Biogeography GitHub repository: https://github.com/MPI-BGC-Functional-Biogeography/rtry.
+The TRY R project is an open-source project that can be found on the MPI-BGC-Functional-Biogeography GitHub repository: https://github.com/MPI-BGC-Functional-Biogeography/rtry.

 - Code: the source code for the released package, as well as the developing functions
 - Wiki: the documentation of the package and the example workflows, as well as some additional information related to the TRY R project